What 23,000+ working people actually report

 Which jobs does our data show feeling most AI-threatened?

-Administrative and healthcare workers report the highest concern in our assessment data, followed by teachers; executives report the lowest.
+Retail and hospitality workers report the highest concern in our assessment data - about one in five - followed by nurses, healthcare, and administrative workers; executives report the lowest.
 The full by-profession table is on this page and in our research hub, computed from each profession's own respondents.

 Should I change careers because of AI?